Find Affordable College Courses

 Houston, TX

-UH also claimed a spot on our Best Child Development & Family Studies Bachelor’s Degree Schools in the Southwest Region list.
-It’s in the top 20% of all schools in this category.
+On top of its placing in our value ranking, UH also did well on our Best Child Development & Family Studies Bachelor’s Degree Schools in the Southwest Region list.
+It’s in the top 20% of all schools reviewed in this analysis.

-Out-of-state tuition fees for undergraduate students at UNT are $20,906 per year.
+UNT undergraduate students pay an average of $20,906 in tuition and fees each year.
 While working on their Bachelor's Degree, human development majors at UNT accumulate an average of around $23,483 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $190.

-Read full report on Human Development & Family Studies at University of North Texas
+Full Human Development & Family Studies at University of North Texas Report

-New Mexico State University - Main Campus landed the #6 spot in the 2023 rankings for the best value bachelor’s degree human development and family studies programs.
-Located in the midsize suburb of Las Cruces, NMSU Main Campus is a public college with a fairly large student population.
+With a ranking of #6, New Mexico State University - Main Campus did quite well on this year’s best value schools for human development and family studies students working on their bachelor’s degree.
+Located in the medium-sized suburb of Las Cruces, NMSU Main Campus is a public college with a fairly large student population.

-Out-of-state tuition fees for undergraduate students at NMSU Main Campus are $23,767 per year.
+The average tuition and fees for an out-of-state undergraduate student at NMSU Main Campus are $23,767 a year.
 The average amount in student loans that human development majors at NMSU Main Campus take out while working on their Bachelor's Degree is $25,125.

 Full Human Development & Family Studies at New Mexico State University - Main Campus Report